 Frequent quizzing has been shown to be an effective way to consolidate new material and root-out misconceptions.
-Nearly every Wednesday there will be a 30 minute quiz in the second half of the class and will cover the material taught in the classes held since the previous quiz.
+Nearly every Tuesday in the Recitation hour, there will be a 30 minute quiz in the second half of the class.
+The quiz will cover the material taught in the classes held since the previous quiz.
 Quizzes are given under testing conditions; thus books, notes, and calculators are not allowed.
 Quiz grades are an excellent predictor of test scores so it is in your best interest to take these seriously.
 Quizzes cannot be made up except with a documented excused absence.
 No quiz grade will be dropped.
 Solutions to quizzes will be posted on the course webpage.